Yen Rises As BoJ's Tamura Signals Rate Hikes

 In January, the BOJ raised interest rates by 25 basis points to 0.5%, pointing to rising consumer expenditure and wages as the main causes of inflation.
 As it keeps an eye on the state of the economy, the central bank expects more rate increases.

-Tamura assured that the forthcoming wage negotiations would be consistent with the Bank of Japan's 2% inflation target, thereby providing further rationale for incremental rate adjustments.
+Tamura expressed confidence that the forthcoming wage negotiations would be consistent with the Bank of Japan's 2% inflation target, thereby providing further rationale for incremental rate adjustments.

 In the Asian trading today, the yen rose to near 2-month highs of 157.92 against the euro and 151.80 against the U.S. dollar, from yesterday's closing quotes of 158.73 and 152.58, respectively.
 The yen may test resistance around 153.00 against the euro and 149.00 against the greenback.